Antonello03/ExplainingHate/README.md

 comments as toxic or not, we have developed a model that differentiates between these three types of speech and identifies the specific communities targeted by the post.
-Disclaimer: The article contains material that many will find offensive or hate- ful; however, this cannot be avoided due to the nature of the project
+Disclaimer: The article contains material that many will find offensive or hateful;
+however, this cannot be avoided due to the nature of the project

 ## Installation Instructions